 Fact can be stranger than fiction.
+So can sports quotes.
 These are the vastly strange, bizarre,

 silly, dumb, racist, sexist and outrageous

 quotations of various sports figures.
 What can we do but watch in stunned

 awe as they turn sheer stupidity into an art form?
 Please prepare to be

 entertained by the kings of unintentional comedy ...

 Tug McGraw, when asked whether he preferred grass or Astroturf

 "Raise the urinals."